 Mike Sanderson from 1Spatial explains how to quickly and cheaply get a handle on private sewer assets and how they fit with the wider network.

 United Utilities uses OS MasterMap to improve service levels, water quality and business performance.

 BIS intends to reduce the number of premises it uses from around 200 to between 50 and 70.
 Geographic information plays an important role in the programme.

 T4 Media offers national advertising opportunities at some 5 000 transport-related locations across the UK.
 OS OpenData is a key marketing analysis tool.

-Investing in GIS is enabling Thames Valley Housing to save £200 000 in grounds maintenance costs each year – without compromising its quality of service.
+Investing in geographic information systems is enabling Thames Valley Housing to save £200,000 in grounds maintenance costs each year – without compromising its quality of service.